josephdelacruzzz/MultiplayerProject/README.md

 9. Click "Player 2" on the client device
 10. Enjoy Tic-Tac-Toe!

-This repository includes a video of the game running, which was ran with Apple Silicon and Apple Intel MacBooks.
+This project was ran with Apple Silicon and Apple Intel MacBooks.